BenjaminDoran/BasicTreePlots.jl/docs/src/index.md

 Optionally, `BasicTreePlots.distance(YourType)` and `BasicTreePlots.label(YourType)` can be defined to allow plotting trees with variable distances between children and parent nodes and pretty printing of each node in the tree respectively.

-Currently, we only provide `Makie.jl` backends, but are interested in contributions for recipes for `Plots.jl` and `TidyPlots.jl`.
+Currently, we only provide `Makie.jl` backends, but are interested in contributions for recipes for `Plots.jl` and `TidierPlots.jl`.
 As well as any other backends or custom tree structures that don't work automatically.
 See the `ext` folder for example extensions.